-Fatal insomnia is a rare prion disease that interferes with sleep and leads to deterioration of mental function and problems controlling movements.
+Fatal insomnia is a rare prion disease that interferes with sleep and leads to deterioration of mental function and loss of coordination.
 Death occurs within a few months to a few years.

 Fatal insomnia has two forms: